arvidn/libtorrent/trunk/docs/manual.rst

   choker, see the paper_.

 .. _paper: http://bittyrant.cs.washington.edu/#papers

+``seed_choking_algorithm`` controls the seeding unchoke behavior.
+The available options are:

+* ``round_robin`` which round-robins the peers that are unchoked when seeding.
+This distributes the upload bandwidht uniformly and fairly.
+It minimizes the ability for a peer to download everything without redistributing it.

+* ``fastest_upload`` unchokes the peers we can send to the fastest.
+This might be a bit more reliable in utilizing all available capacity.

 ``use_parole_mode`` specifies if parole mode should be used.
 Parole mode means that peers that participate in pieces that fail the hash check are put in a mode